 Cyclogyl (cyclopentolate hydrochloride) eye drops 1.0% is an anticholinergic preparation.
 In New Zealand, it’s used in diagnostic procedures to dilate pupils (mydriasis) and freeze the muscles in the eye (cycloplegia).
 It’s also used before and after some operations when a shorter acting agent is needed.

-We have received clinical advice on alternatives to Cyclogyl.
-Our experts advise Minims cyclopentolate hydrochloride eye drops 1%, single dose (preservative free) could be a suitable alternative.
-This product is Medsafe-approved and available for supply.
+We received clinical advice on alternatives to Cyclogyl.
+Our experts advised Minims cyclopentolate hydrochloride eye drops 1%, single dose (preservative free) could be a suitable alternative.
+This product is Medsafe-approved.

 Who to contact